Saltney

-Saltney is a cross-border town, split between Flintshire, Wales and Cheshire, England.
-The town is intersected by the England–Wales border, with its larger part being a community of Wales in the historic county of Clwyd.
+Saltney is a town straddling the counties of Flintshire and Cheshire on the England–Wales border.
+The local government community of Saltney lies entirely in Wales, while the English areas are unparished.
 The town forms part of Chester's built-up area and is around 5 miles from Deeside.

 Saltney is located next to the River Dee.
 In the 2001 census the population of the town was 4,769, rising to 5,132 at the time of the 2011 census.

 Location

 Higher Saltney, known locally as "Top Saltney" is in Chester, Cheshire.
-The Welsh sector of the community is known as Saltney.
+The Welsh sector of the community is known as Saltney, and is known as "Saltney" in Welsh as well.

 The England–Wales border runs down the middle of Boundary Lane, the only urban street in England and Wales where this happens.
 Houses on the west side of the street are in the Flintshire County Council area and in the North Wales Police jurisdiction, while those on the east side are in the Cheshire West and Chester unitary authority area and in the Cheshire Police jurisdiction. in terms of policing, this refers to operations jurisdiction not legal jurisdiction.
 Officers from both forces have full legal jurisdiction throughout England & Wales therefore the border is largely immaterial for practical purposes.

-The west side is in the Alyn and Deeside parliamentary constituency and the east is in the City of Chester electoral division.
+The west side is in the Alyn and Deeside parliamentary constituency and the east is in the Chester South and Eddisbury electoral division.

 History

 Saltney's name is derived from the former salt marshes by the River Dee on which it is built.
-Once the terminus of Sir John Glynne's Canal, Saltney grew in the late nineteenth century and through the twentieth century to its present population of over 5,000.
+Once the terminus of Sir John Glynne's Canal, Saltney grew in the late 19th century and through the 20th century to its present population of over 5,000.
 Saltney Ferry railway station was open between 1891 and 1962.

+Morfa Caer is an old Welsh name for the area.

 Saltney was a location for shipbuilding and in particular chain-making and the manufacture of anchors.
 The firm Henry Wood & Company was first to establish an engineering works on the west bank of the Dee in 1847, with further industrial development continuing into the 1880s.

 Henry Wood's legacy is implemented with Wood Memorial CP School being named after him.